cisagov/dotgov-data/docs/architecture/0001-automated-zone-file-updates.md

 **Consideration:** What do we want to do with this data in the process of updating dotgov-data?
 Possible approaches include making a PR listing the changes made or directly pushing the updated file to main.

 ## Consequences
-The goal is to set up the initial steps to automate updates to getgov-data in the following order: use GitHub Actions to call the CZDS API Client to pull the CZDS zone file, save a zone file updates to a downloadable artifact, and upload new data onto getgov-data.
+The goal is to set up the initial steps to automate updates to dotgov-data in the following order: use GitHub Actions to call the CZDS API Client to pull the CZDS zone file, save a zone file updates to a downloadable artifact, and upload new data onto dotgov-data.
 The level of automation of these tasks can vary depending on team discretion.